dulo-tech/xlog/README.md

     // add is assigned a logging level.
 The file is written to when a message is
     // logged to that level or a greater level.
 The levels are:
     //
-    // xlog.Debug
+    // xlog.DebugLevel
-    // xlog.Info
+    // xlog.InfoLevel
-    // xlog.Notice
+    // xlog.NoticeLevel
-    // xlog.Warning
+    // xlog.WarningLevel
-    // xlog.Error
+    // xlog.ErrorLevel
-    // xlog.Critical
+    // xlog.CriticalLevel
-    // xlog.Alert
+    // xlog.AlertLevel
-    // xlog.Emergency
+    // xlog.EmergencyLevel
     //
-    // When you append a file using the xlog.Debug level, the file will be
+    // When you append a file using the xlog.DebugLevel level, the file will be
-    // written to for every level, because every level is greater than xdt.Debug. logger.Append("stdout", xlog.Debug)
+    // written to for every level, because every level is greater than xdt.Debug. logger.Append("stdout", xlog.DebugLevel)

     // For each log level there is a xdt.Loggable method used to write messages
     // to that level.
 For example xdt.Loggable.Debug(), xdt.Loggable.Alert(), etc.